Mass models of galaxy clusters from a non-parametric weak-lensing reconstruction: Results

 That said, while the negative densities in Fig.~\ref{fig:rho-grid} are likely just fluctuations, our deprojection method \emph{can} properly handle negative densities.
 This is important for theoretical models where negative densities are real physical effects.
 Examples are the ghost condensate in AeST \citep{Mistele2023} and the ``phantom dark matter'' in some modified gravity models \citep{Milgrom1986b}.

 Figure~\ref{fig:rho-grid} also shows the NFW density profiles from \citet{Umetsu2014}.
 These were obtained by fitting the weak-lensing convergence profile plus the average convergence in the cluster center and match our non-parametric density profiles reasonably well.

-Fitting an NFW profile to our non-parametric mass profiles $M(r)$ gives similar best-fit parameters (see below).
-However, we caution that fitting our non-parametric \emph{density} profiles will not necessarily recover the same fit parameters.
-This is because in going from $M(r)$ to $\rho(r)$ one loses information: Since weak-lensing observations do not extend all the way to the centers of clusters, there's a minimum radius $r_{\mathrm{min}}$ down to which we infer $\rho(r)$.
-As a result, we cannot reconstruct $M(r)$ from $\rho(r)$.
-We can only reconstruct $M(r) - M(r_{\mathrm{min}})$, because the density $\rho(r)$ at $r > r_{\mathrm{min}}$ does not know anything about the mass distribution within $r_{\mathrm{min}}$.
-In contrast, the mass profile $M(r)$ at $r > r_{\mathrm{min}}$ does.
-It knows the total amount of mass within $r_{\mathrm{min}}$.

-To see this effect, we have fit NFW profiles to both our non-parametric mass profiles $M(r)$ and our non-parametric density profiles $\rho(r)$, see Appendix~\ref{sec:appendix:nfwfit}.
-The best-fit parameters are shown in Fig.~\ref{fig:c-M-NFW-fits} and Table~\ref{tab:clusters}.
-We did not apply our two-halo subtraction procedure to allow a more direct comparison to \citet{Umetsu2014}.
-When fitting to $M(r)$, we find best-fit parameters consistent with those of \citet{Umetsu2014}.
-When fitting to $\rho(r)$, however, there are systematic deviations towards smaller concentrations and larger uncertainties, with the concentrations being particularly poorly constrained.
-This is because the density $\rho(r)$ is a local quantity that knows nothing about radii other than $r$.

-There is some amount of degeneracy between concentration and mass even when fitting to $M(r)$.
-This may be why the \citet{Dutton2014} mass-concentration relation shown in Fig.~\ref{fig:c-M-NFW-fits} seems not to be followed very closely even by our fits to $M(r)$.
-This degeneracy is hard to avoid without extending the radial range covered by observations, for example using strong lensing \citep[e.g.,][]{Merten2015,Umetsu2016,Umetsu2025}.

-In any case, the non-parametric methods discussed here suggest a shift of perspective: Away from first finding $c_{200c}$ and $M_{200c}$ from a fit and then calculating quantities of interest in terms of $c_{200c}$ and $M_{200c}$, towards directly inferring quantities of interest from the non-parametric profiles $M(r)$ or $\rho(r)$.
-For example, the total mass $M_{200c}$ can be inferred directly from the non-parametric mass profile $M(r)$.
-Similarly, the radially resolved baryon fraction $M_b(r)/M(r)$ can be inferred directly from $M(r)$ (given an estimate of $M_b(r)$, Sec.~\ref{sec:results:fb}).
-We discuss how to make use of $\rho(r)$ in this way using future data in Sec.~\ref{sec:discussion}.
+As a further cross-check, we have fit NFW profiles to both our non-parametric mass and density profiles, finding results consistent with expectations, see Appendix~\ref{sec:appendix:nfwfit}.